Non-Minister Sunset Provision Updates

 We will continue to monitor this situation and provide updates as they arise.
-For more information please contact the Religious Immigration Services section at 301-565-4832 or contact your RIS attorney directly.
+For more information, please contact your RIS attorney directly.

 The Latest Executive Proclamation Explained - How it Effects Religious Workers